syncfusion-content/asp.netwebforms-docs/aspnet/IntelliSense.md

 # IntelliSense

-We have provided an IntelliSense support as like the default ASP.NET Web Forms controls.
-It has the object list which holds the properties, public methods and event arguments of respective controls.
-On pressing the space bar it displays those properties, public methods and event arguments of the corresponding control in dropdown.
+We have provided an IntelliSense support like the default ASP.NET Web Forms controls.
+It has the object list that holds the properties, public methods, and event arguments of the respective controls.
+On pressing the space bar it displays those properties, public methods, and event arguments of the corresponding control in the dropdown.

-Refer to the below screenshot where we have used our DatePicker control in the sample.
+Refer to the following screenshot where our DatePicker control is used in the sample.

 ![](Core_images/IntelliSense1.png)